anandka/Learning/Kubernetes Revision.md

  - kube-proxy
    - Responsible for all Networking
    - Plays with IPTables (For Service)
-   - Service is a virtual Component (No Pods run for it just a logical entity)
+   - Service is a virtual Component (No Pods run to make a service.
+Its just a logical entity)

 ---------------------